icetornado/Statistical-InferencStatistical-Inference-Course-Project/project.md

 ```
 ## Simulations
 ### Random sampling from the exponential distribution
 The function rexp of R stat package creates random values belong to the exponential distribution; and it requires two input parameters, n - number of observations (n = 40) and rate (lambda = 0.2).
-The plan is running this simulation function a thousand times, a fairly large number of trials, collecting arithmetic mean of each trial, determining mean and standard deviation of collected trial means.
+My plan is running this simulation function a thousand times, a fairly large number of trials, then collecting arithmetic mean of each trial.
+From collection of trial mean values, the mean and the standard deviation (of the collection) will be determined.

 ```r